 Persistent low interest rates and a growing economy have attracted overseas buyers for UK property and have helped increase allocations to the asset class from domestic investors.
 This has put pressure on prime yields, but these have expanded again following the EU referendum and so tight yields are much less of a concern.
-The effect of falling yields (rising prices) was most pronounced in London although the managers
+The effect of yield compression was most pronounced in London although the managers had observed that the phenomenon was impacting on some regional markets as UK institutions went in search of higher yields (NB they are still focusing on larger lot sizes).